 Just after 2 hours into our trek and the camp came into view, some of the group had started to get restless on their camels and the camp was a welcome relief for them.

 On a side note, I have to mention just how well treated our camels were treated, once we dismounted, they were untied and given food and water.
 The guide even took a few minutes to go over to each of them and talked to them individually.
 (I think he was the camel whisperer.)

 The camp was much bigger than I expected and the reason was quite apparent.
 As this was a shared tour, just like sharing the mini-van with people from other tour companies, the camp was also shared by a number of other groups.

-I have to say the organisation was spot on, a tent to the side was set up as a dinner hall, group by group we were ushered in for a tagine dinner, once a group finishes they’re led out to the tents they’ll sleep in and another group replaces them in the dinner tent.
+I have to say the organization was spot on, a tent to the side was set up as a dining hall, group by group we were ushered in for a tagine dinner, once a group finishes they’re led out to the tents they’ll sleep in and another group replaces them in the dinner tent.

 Once we were shown to the tent we’d be sleeping in, it’s was up to us what we want to do: Try and get some rest, go back out to the main area and enjoy the entertainment provided (a fire show, drum show, traditional dancing) Or venture outside the camp and explore the desert close by.

 We decided to take in the entertainment, which was pleasantly enjoyable.
 Once the entertainment was over, our guide took us out into the desert, shared a few stories, told a few jokes and we attempted to climb a mammoth dune.

 The only disappointment I had, was that at the time of my visit there was a full moon, so we couldn’t see any stars.
 So, if you’re a star-gazer, It’s well worth checking out when full moons are to avoid this disappointment.